peteroupc/peteroupc.github.io/bernsupp.md

 > **Note:** For specific values of _&alpha;_, the equation _D_(_n_) = _D_(2 \* _n_) + _&phi;_(_n_) can be solved via linear recurrences; an example for _&alpha;_ = 1/2 is the following code in Python that uses the SymPy computer algebra library: `alpha=(S(1)/2); rsolve(Eq(f(n), f(n+1)+z*(1/(2*2**n))**(alpha/2)), f(n)).subs(n,ln(n,2)).simplify()`.
 Trying different values of _&alpha;_ suggested the following formula for Hölder-continuous functions with _&alpha;_ of 1/_j_ or greater: (_M_\* $\sum_{i=0}^{2j-1} 2^{i/(2j)}$)/_n_<sup>1/(2\*_j_)</sup> = _M_ / ((2<sup>1/(2\*_j_)</sup>&minus;1)\*_n_<sup>1/(2\*_j_)</sup>); and generalizing the latter expression led to the term in the theorem.

+Lipschitz-continuous functions are Hölder continuous with Hölder constant _M_ and exponent 1, which leads to...

 **Corollary 2.** _Let f(&lambda;) be a strictly bounded factory function.
 If that function is Lipschitz continuous with Lipschitz constant M, then the following scheme determined by **fbelow** and **fabove** is valid in the sense of Theorem 1:_

 - _**fbelow**(n, k) = f(k/n) &minus; M/((sqrt(2)&minus;1)\*sqrt(n))._